Amsterdam sex crimes case: Trial

-Judgement in First Instance
+Judgment in first instance

-The judgement was given on 21 May 2012.
+The judgment was given on 21 May 2012.
 Miķelsons was sentenced to 18 years imprisonment, followed by involuntary commitment, while Van Olffen was sentenced to 6 years imprisonment.
-The search of the house of the defendants (in which the photographic evidence was seized) was deemed admissible and the judges considered the psychiatric evaluation in which Miķelsons was diminished responsibility asserted (a requirement for involuntary commitment) reliable.
-The diminished responsibility nor his cooperation during the investigation did not result in a lower sentence, due to the nature and level of organization of his crimes.
+The search of the defendants’ house (in which the photographic evidence was seized) was deemed admissible and the judges considered the psychiatric evaluation in which Miķelsons was diminished responsibility asserted (a requirement for involuntary commitment) reliable.
+Neither his diminished responsibility nor his cooperation during the investigation resulted in a lower sentence, due to the nature and level of organization of his crimes.
 Upon hearing this part of the sentence, Miķelsons threw a glass of water at the judge.